somecallmejosh/ux-engineering-portfolio/content/dev-notes/javascript-cheat-sheet.md

     </li>
   `).join('');
 }
-// Perfect for UI trees, menus, comments.
 ```

 ## Final Thoughts

-JavaScript isn't just for clever solutions and code golf.
-In UI development, it's about making things work smoothly, responding to users quickly, and not confusing yourself or your teammates.
+JavaScript isn't just for clever solutions.
+In UI development, it's about making things work smoothly, responding to users quickly, and <em>not confusing yourself or your teammates</em>.
 Keep it simple.
 Keep it readable.
 And always test it like someone is going to mash the keyboard and click five times in a row.